DarPady/IO/README.md

-# OCM - Opportunity Cost Monitor
+# Monitor Kosztu Alternatywnego - MKA

  ## Table of Contents
 - [About the Project](#about-the-project)